Kreozot/grunt-command-run/README.md

 # grunt-command-run

-> Grunt plugin for easily run command line tools for your files
+Grunt plugin for easily run command line tools for your files.

+Have an external tool and want to process your source file with it?
+Use this plugin!

 ## Getting Started
 This plugin requires Grunt `~0.4.5`